 Most importantly, says Peddle, “simulation takes away student anxiety about knowing what to do in practice, what it’s going to feel like, and how to have conversations with patients.”

 “We can teach students to take blood, for example, but taking blood while you are explaining the process to a patient is complex,” she explains.
 “Simulation allows students to integrate their theoretical, cognitive and soft skills before they encounter these situations in real life.”

 Fourth-year Bachelor of Nursing/Bachelor of Midwifery student, Jessie Cameron, agrees.
 “Entering a healthcare setting as a professional in training can be challenging,” she acknowledges.
 “The Simulation Lab allowed me to practice my critical thinking and clinical skills in a safe and supportive environment.
 The post-simulation discussion enhanced my learning and has benefitted my training beyond measure.
 As a result, I feel far more confident on placement.”

-Professor Lisa McKenna, Dean and Head of the School of Nursing and Midwifery, believes that the new high-tech facility will enhance teaching innovation and the student experience.
+Professor Lisa McKenna, Dean and Head of the School of Nursing and Midwifery, believes that the new high-tech facility enhances teaching innovation and the student experience.
 “The new facility will provide an environment that is more realistic, enables new learning and teaching approaches, and increases student competency on placement and in practice,” she says.